 - Enjoys meeting and helping people.

 This information comes from the American Society of Home Inspectors.
-They are one the organizations responsible for setting the standards for those wanting to operate a home inspection business.
+They are one of the organizations responsible for setting the standards for those wanting to operate a home inspection business.

 Just like ASHI helps people to become home inspectors, the NRVIA, the National Recreational Vehicle Inspectors Association, works to set the standards of a strong code of ethics and standards of practice so that those desiring to operate an RV home inspection business can get started.